nextcloud/docker/README.md

 When you first access your Nextcloud, the setup wizard will appear and ask you to choose an administrator account, password and the database connection.
 For the database use `db` as host and `nextcloud` as table and user name.
 Also enter the password you chose in your `docker-compose.yml` file.

 # Update to a newer version
 Updating the Nextcloud container is done by pulling the new image, throwing away the old container and starting the new one.

+**It is only possible to upgrade one major version at a time.
+For example, if you want to upgrade from version 13 to 15, you will have to upgrade from version 13 to 14, then from 14 to 15.**

 Since all data is stored in volumes, nothing gets lost.
 The startup script will check for the version in your volume and the installed docker version.
 If it finds a mismatch, it automatically starts the upgrade process.
 Don't forget to add all the volumes to your new container, so it works as expected.

 ```console
 $ docker pull nextcloud